 focus for universities without a major research history look- ing to participate on an equal footing with research intense universities.

-The rest of paper is organized with section 1 introducing the curriculum development and course structures, followed by section 2 evaluations of the course outcome and knowledge growth for students, and section 3 scaling the model to HBCU institutions.
-Finally, we summarize the challenges, impact and future work in modernizing curriculum and workforce development.
+The rest of paper is organized with section II introducing the curriculum development and course structures, followed in section III by a discussion of the audience and in section IV by evaluations of the course outcome and knowledge growth for students, and section V scaling the model to HBCU institutions.
+Finally, in section VI we summarize the challenges, impact and future work in modernizing curriculum and workforce development.

 COURSE ORGANIZATION